MicroEJ/docs/VEEPortingGuide/vgImage.rst

 Rendering Engine
 ================

-The Vector Image Rendering Engine has the responsibility to draw the vector images.
+The Vector Image Rendering Engine has the responsibility of drawing the vector images.
 The destination is the display buffer, a MicroUI BufferedImage or a MicroVG BufferedVectorImage.

 Three transformations can be applied when drawing a vector image: